fluffywaffles/prettybad-util/readme.md

 this is a pretty bad utility library.
 It is pretty bad, tbh.
 It has some pretty bad goals:

-1. Don't ignore or hide symbols
+1. Don't ignore symbols or nonenumerable properties by default
-    - `key`s means "strings and symbols"
+    - `keys` means "strings" _and_ "symbols", enumerable and not
-    - `symbol_keyed_*` functions refer to symbol keys
+    - `symbol_keyed_*` means symbol keys, enumerable and not
-    - `string_keyed_*` functions refer to string keys
+    - `string_keyed_*` means string keys, enumerable and not
     - Seriously why isn't the built-in library clear in the first place
-2. Don't ignore or hide property descriptors
+2. Don't ignore property descriptors
     - Merging objects merges descriptors; it doesn't just implicitly drop nonenumerable things
     - Updating an object doesn't implicitly make its descriptor enumerable